awaregroup/IIALab/labs/Lab05.md

 1. Switch to the Performance tab in the portal.
 1. Click on Export.
 1. Select ONNX for the type.
-1. Select ONNX1.2 for the version.
+1. Select ONNX1.2 for the version, if you are given the option to do so.
 1. Click Export.
    ![Export model](./media/lab05/export-your-model.jpg)
 1. After Custom Vision has prepared the Export, click Download.
 1. Extract the downloaded zip file and rename `model.onnx` to `CustomVision.onnx`.
+**Hint:** Browse to your Downloads folder, find the zipped folder, right-click and 'Extract all'.

 ## 2 - Package the model into a C# .NET Application